saifalsohad/Quiz-APP/README.md

-# Quiz App using React
+# Quiz App using React</br>
+ I have made a quiz app using React.
 ## Steps to Run the project:

 Prerequisite: